-To assess the impact of treatment, subject's quality of life will be measured using 3 validated HRQL instruments: the European Organization for Research and Treatment of Cancer Quality of life Questionnaire- Core (EORTC QLQ-C30), the myeloma-specific module (QLQ-MY20) and the Brief Pain Inventory- Short Form (BPI-SF)...
+'To assess the impact of treatment, subject's quality of life will be measured using three validated HRQL instruments: the European Organization for Research and Treatment of Cancer Quality of life Questionnaire-Core ð (EORTC QLQ-C30), the myeloma-specific module (QLQ-MY20) and the Brief Pain Inventory-Short Form (BPI-SF).

-Non-English speaking subjects will complete the questionnaire using validated language transitions developed and recommended for each instrument...
-The BPI-SF has demonstrated both reliability and validity across cultures and languages, and has been used to study the effectiveness of pain treatment.[Reference] A score of 6 on a scale of 0 to 10 on any single item is generally considered to be clinically significant.[Reference] Pre-testing was carried out in the UK, Norway, Sweden, Denmark, and Germany.
-Field testing of the module has been conducted in a range of Phase 3 trials.[Reference] The module has been validated in a large number of languages (see www.eortc.be/home/qol)."73
+Non-English-speaking subjects will complete the quesrelat tionnaire using validated language transitions developed and recommended for each instrument.
+The BPI-SF has demonstrated both reliability and validity across cultures and languages, and has been used to study the effective-ness of pain treatment.
+(Reference) A score of 6 on a scale of 0-10 on any single item is generally considered to be clinically significant.
+(Reference) Pretesting was carried out in the UK, Norway, Sweden, Denmark and Germany.
+Field testing of the module has been conducted in a range of phase III trials.(Reference) The module has been validated in a large number of languages (see www.eortc. be/home/qol).'

-Trials involving participants with different language requirements require measures that have been translated and culturally adapted using appropriate methodology.^{10 12} ^{74 75} Providing culture- and language- appropriate PRO instruments for use in the trial can lead to a reduction in missing data, ability to recruit people from ethnic minority groups, lower attrition rates and improved generalizability of trial results.76 If the countries/languages are not known at the time of protocol writing then more general protocol content may be appropriate:
+l training, Trials involving participants with different language requirements require measures that have been translated and culturally adapted using appropriate methodology.10 12 74 75 Providing culture-appropriate and language-appropriate PRO instruments for use in the trial can lead to a reduction in missing data, ability to recruit people from ethnic minority groups, lower attrition rates and improved generalisability of trial results.76 If the countries/languages are not known at the time of g protocol writing then more general protocol content may g be appropriate:

-"multiple language validated versions are available [provide references where these can be found] and the correct language for this patient should be used".
+multiple language validated versions are available [provide references where these can be found] and the correct language for this patient should be used.

-At present the extent to which this is happening is not clear.
-A review of protocols and/or subsequent publications from cancer clinical trials with a PRO endpoint, registered on the National Institute for Health Research portfolio examined reporting of ethnically diverse recruitment and the use of culturally and linguistically validated PRO instruments.
+At present, the extent to which this is happening is not clear.
+A review of protocols and/or subsequent publications from cancer clinical trials with a PRO endpoint, registered on the NIHR portfolio examined reporting of ethnically diverse recruitment and the use of culturally and linguistically validated PRO instruments.
 The review found a lack of transparency around the use of culturally and linguistically appropriate PRO instruments.
-Of the 88 studies reviewed only 14(17%) reported any type of data on ethnic diversity.
-Although eight studies were multicentre, multi-national cancer clinical trials, none identified if translated versions of PRO instruments were being used.77
+Of the 88 studies reviewed, only 14 (17%) reported any type of data on ethnic diversity.
+Although eight studies were multicentre, multinational cancer clinical trials, none identified if translated versions of PRO instruments were being used.77

-There are clear guidelines for translating PRO instruments,^{74,78} and plans to use translated versions, should be specified in the protocol, citing references when available.10 Specification of use of translated versions in the protocol will help reporting in accordance with CONSORT-PRO.^{18,74,75} It must not be assumed that linguistic translation equates to cross cultural adaptation (preparing the instrument for use in another setting).
-A number of studies^{79,80} have recommended that cross cultural equivalence is also an important consideration.^{74,75,81}
+There are clear guidelines for translating PRO instruments,^{74 78} and plans to use translated versions, should be specified in the protocol, citing references when available.10 Specification of use of translated versions in the protocol will help reporting in accordance with CONSORT-PRO.^{19 74 75} It must not be assumed that linguistic translation equates to cross-cultural adaptation (preparing the instrument for use in another setting).
+A number of studies^{79 80} have recommended that crosscultural equivalence is also an important consideration.74 75 81

-Using different language versions of PRO instruments to collect data in a trial ideally requires evidence to support the psychometric equivalence of data being reported, especially if data are going to be pooled for clinical trial evaluation.^{52 82 83} Where such evidence is unavailable, pre-specification in the statistical analysis plan (SAP) of exploratory analyses to assess whether there are differences between PROs by language group may be appropriate.
+Using different language versions of PRO instruments to collect data in a trial ideally requires evidence to support the psychometric equivalence of data being reported, especially if data are going to be pooled for clinical trial evaluation.^{52 82 83} Where such evidence is unavailable, prespecification in the statistical analysis plan (SAP) of exploratory analyses to assess whether there are differences between PROs by language group may be appropriate.
 The language in which each patient complete the questionnaire should be recorded in the database to inform such analyses.52